 - Mixing: Don’t worry too much about overmixing the batter, that is more an issue with muffins and quick breads.
 You don’t want to exaggerate the mixing, but you do want to end up with a smooth, creamy batter – not a lumpy one.

-- Syrup: Wait a few seconds in between brushing on the syrup, it takes a little longer vs just pouring it on top, but it helps the syrup to really soak into the cake instead of just running down the sides.
-The syrup adds a lot of lemon flavor, tanginess and mositure, so it’s important to take your time here.
+- Syrup: Wait a few seconds in between brushing on the syrup, it helps the syrup to really soak into the cake instead of just running down the sides.

 - Careful when moving the cake: The cake is quite springy and fragile, especially once it has been soaked with sryup.
-Be careful when transferring it to the cooling rack, and also to the cake platter.
-I also recommend going for thick slices over very skimpy ones.
+Be careful when transferring it to the cooling rack.
+I also recommend going for thicker slices over very skimpy ones.

 You only need two ingredients for a nice lemon glaze: Icing sugar and lemon juice.